xuke1991/MobileCrimeTrackingSystem/README.md

 Package name and descriptions:

-com.amaker.mp              Main package for the system, including main menu and according activities
+com.amaker.mp--------------Main package for the system, including main menu and according activities

-com.amaker.mp.fileupload   Package for uploading files
+com.amaker.mp.fileupload---Package for uploading files

-com.amaker.mp.infoquery    Package for requesting information
+com.amaker.mp.infoquery----Package for requesting information

-com.amaker.mp.infocollect  Package for collecting information
+com.amaker.mp.infocollect--Package for collecting information

-com.amaker.mp.location     Package for GPS locations
+com.amaker.mp.location-----Package for GPS locations

-com.amaker.mp.location     Other utilities used
+com.amaker.mp.location-----Other utilities used

 Login function is done by Http Client with Apache, we defined a class named HttpUtil on the sever end.
 Also we use Model-View-Controller +